Video Library - Services

 We can assist you in creating video clips to show in class or add to a presentation.
 You might want to create several small, more manageable video clips from a DVD or VHS tape to make it easier to work within your project.

-The Video Library manages and circulates the bulk of the University's collection of video materials.
+The Video Services facility manages and circulates the bulk of the University's collection of video materials.
 The library provides equipment and spaces for the viewing of all common video formats from any region.

 Up-to-date listings of the materials in the collection can be found in the Princeton University Library's Main Catalog.
 To see recently received films, select the "Recently added" tab on the left.